uclaacm/hack.uclaacm.com/posts/fall2019/js-chats-2/index.md

   });
 ```

-## `async` functions
+## `js›async` functions

-> How do `async` functions further simplify asynchronous code, and how do
+> How do `js›async` functions further simplify asynchronous code, and how do
 > they work?

 Promises themselves can be pretty useful already, but their real power lies
-in unlocking a new JavaScript feature called `async` functions.
-Remember all
+in unlocking a new JavaScript feature called `js›async` functions.
+Remember
-those `.then()`’s? `async` functions give us a way of getting rid of them.
+all those `js›.then()`’s? `js›async` functions give us a way of getting rid
+of them.

-Here’s the code that does the same thing as above… except `.then` doesn’t
+Here’s the code that does the same thing as above… except `js›.then` doesn’t
 appear:

 ```js